 Today, we face a new decline, albeit one that has not taken "stripers" anywhere near as low as last time.
 According to the latest science developed by the Atlantic States Marine Fisheries Commission—a regional fisheries management board—the Atlantic striped bass stock (which includes populations from the Bay and Delaware and Hudson Rivers) has been declining since 2004 when it was at an all-time peak.
 Concurrently, recreational catches have dropped steadily, especially at the edges of the range of the species in New England and North Carolina—shrinking of a fish's range is a sure sign of decline in the population.
 To protect this important species and reverse the decline, starting in 2015 the commission reduced the allowable catch of striped bass by up to 25 percent.
+In April, 2019, the Virginia Marine Resources Commission voted to close the trophy striped bass fishing season following continued concerns about the population.
 Find out more about the current state of the menhaden fishery.

 Water Pollution and Poor Diet

 Water pollution and poor diet may be partly to blame for the recent decline in striped bass.
 "Significant concerns remain about their favorite food, menhaden, which have been experiencing lower recruitment in the Bay for over 20 years," said CBF Senior Scientist Chris Moore.

 So where is the striped bass' food—these smaller fish, the menhaden—going?
 Many are being caught by an industrial fishing fleet out of Virginia, which processes them to make fish feed, fish oil pills, and other products.
 Virginia is the only state on the coast that still allows this industrial fishing.